mitchell-lang/docs/lib/basic/kann.md

 - `new layers`
   - Construct the network from the definition of the layers
-- `trainFnn1 network learningRate batchSize numEpochs maxDropStreak validationFraction dataSize input expectedOutput`
+- `trainFnn1 (network, learningRate, batchSize, numEpochs, maxDropStreak, validationFraction, dataSize, input, expectedOutput)`
   - Train the neural network.
 The network is as constructed by `new`.
 The other parameters are standard.
 The data size should be equal to `Array.length input`, unless you want to use less data than is available in the array for training.
   - Returns the trained neural network.
-- `apply1 network input`
+- `apply1 (network, input)`
   - Apply a trained network to the input and returns the result vector.
 - `dimOut network`
   - Gets the size of the output dimension of a neural network.